-See Bill Murray and Dan Aykroyd in the Unreleased 1984 Movie 'Nothing Lasts Forever'
+See Bill Murray and Dan Aykroyd in an Unreleased Movie from 1984

 In 1984, Bill Murray and Dan Aykroyd starred in a sci-fi flick that had nothing to do with ghosts or giant marshmallow men.
 In Nothing Lasts Forever, written and directed by SNL writer Tom Schiller, a failed artist is forced to work a menial job for an unhappy boss—Aykroyd, in a cameo—before traveling to the Moon to find his soulmate on a bus manned by Murray's character, a cranky attendant.